singhsahilzeeve/Zeeve-read-the-docs/source/cloud_authorization.md

 ---
-***FACT:** Zeeve doesn't use blockchain services of these clouds, hence is not dependent on any cloud for the level of features it can provide for a protocol.
+***FACT:** Zeeve doesn't use blockchain services of any of the clouds, hence is not dependent on any cloud for the level of features it can provide for a protocol.
 It does use, at times, services like kubernetes and others so as to allow that protocol to exist itself.*

 ---